Optional referendum

 The optional referendum is a referendum which comes from a request by governmental authorities or the public.
-The best known types of optional referendums is the popular initiative to request a law, and the popular (or abrogative) referendum to repeal a law.
+The best-known type of optional referendum is the popular initiative to request a law, and the popular (or abrogative) referendum to repeal a law.
 The collection of signatures from the public is normally necessary to organize an optional referendum, but some jurisdictions allow government agencies to request for a referendum also.
 It is a form of direct democracy.

 The optional referendum is in contrast to a mandatory referendum in that it is a requested referendum, whereas the subject matter of a mandatory referendum is a legally required to be put to a referendum.

 Types

 There are a few major types of optional referendums: